konradrydzak/Sudoku/readme.md

 # Sudoku
-A local hosted website showing a random sudoku board that can be solved by inputing numbers from a user with a possibility to show a solved board calculated by the algorithm.
+A website showing a random sudoku board that can be solved by inputing numbers from a user with a possibility to show a solved board calculated by the algorithm.

+You can preview the app at: http://srv08.mikr.us:40127/sudoku (deployed and hosted by generous and helpful friends)

 # Screenshots
 ![Example_initial_board.png](docs/Example_initial_board.png "Example initial board")